Josh Naylor Player Props: Guardians vs. White Sox

 Josh Naylor At The Plate

-- Naylor leads Cleveland in total hits (104) this season while batting .305 with 37 extra-base hits.
+- Naylor leads Cleveland with 106 hits, batting .307 this season with 39 extra-base hits.

-- Among qualifying batters in MLB action, he ranks seventh in batting average, 45th in on-base percentage, and 19th in slugging.
+- Among the qualifying hitters, he ranks seventh in batting average, while his on-base percentage ranks 39th and he is 16th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.